|

 By the way, losing is part of the game… oh really?
 Yes,

 if we did not lose, why would we play the game?
-How profound, bet you never
+Is it not about the

-heard that before… It’s just that I have to remind myself of the facts every
+heard that before.
+It’s just that I have to remind myself of the facts every

-how they always win could not possibly have anything to write about.
+how they always win, could not possibly have anything to write about.
 They

 can thank me later.